RichardXiao13/mtg-deck-builder-site/README.md

 - [IN PROGRESS] Create advanced search with card type, mana colors, card set using MTG API

+- [IN PROGRESS] Create card similarity algorithm

 - [IN PROGRESS] Create frontend for user login

 - [IN PROGRESS] Create frontend for user sign up

-- [IN PROGRESS]Creat frontend for deck building functionalit
+- [IN PROGRESS] Create frontend for deck building functionality

 - [DONE] Create backend for user login